On B type family of Dubrovin-Frobenius manifolds and their integrable systems: Introduction

 \subsection{$B_{k,l}$ Dubrovin--Frobenius manifold}

-For a $B_l$ Coxeter group and any $k$, s.t. $1 \le k \le l$, D. Zuo introduced in \cite{Z07} the structure of a Dubrovin--Frobenius manifold on $M := \CC^{l-1}\times \CC^\ast$.
+For a $B_l$ Coxeter group and any $k$, s.t. $1 \le k \le l$, D. Zuo\footnote{D.Zuo acknowledges also the unpublished paper of M.Bertola} introduced in \cite{Z07} the structure of a Dubrovin--Frobenius manifold on $M := \CC^{l-1}\times \CC^\ast$.
 Denote it by $B_{k,l}$ later in the text.
 The potential of this structure is polynomial in all the variables except one, that comes in both positive and negative powers.
 Let $\F_{k,l}$ stand for this potential.
 Renumbering the variables we have

 The unit of this Dubrovin--Frobenius manifold is given then by $\frac{\p}{\p v^1}$ and the metric $\eta$ satisfies

 The first theorem of ours is the following stabilization statement.
 Note that we distinguish between the upper and lower indices of the variables $v^\bullet$ and $v_\bullet$.